MarcelCutts/zoopla-bathrooms/README.md

 This feature is currently absent from the main Zoopla site, the application is my way of solving my own problem.

-No one wants to endure a morning bathroom battle royale ritual.
+No one wants to endure a daily battle royale ritual for the bathroom in the morning.

 ## Thanks to...
 Zoopla!
 For letting me use their pretty darn good API for free.